 The markets in which we participate are capital-intensive and cyclical in nature.
-Cyclicality is predominantly driven by customer demand, global economic conditions and anticipated environmental or regulatory changes which affect the manner in which our customers proceed with capital investments.
+Cyclicality is predominantly driven by customer demand, global economic conditions and anticipated environmental, safety or regulatory changes which affect the manner in which our customers proceed with capital investments.
 Our customers analyze various factors including the demand and price for oil, gas and electrical energy, the overall economic and financial environment, governmental budgets, regulatory actions and environmental concerns.
 These factors influence the release of new capital projects by our customers, which are traditionally awarded in competitive bid situations.
-Scheduling of projects is matched to customer requirements.
-Projects typically take a number of months to produce, and schedules may change during the course of any particular project.
+Scheduling of projects is matched to customer requirements, and projects typically take a number of months to produce.
+Schedules may change during the course of any particular project, and our operating results can, therefore, be impacted by factors outside of our control.

 A significant portion of our revenues have historically been from the oil, gas and petrochemical markets.
-Oil and gas commodity price levels have been unstable over the last several years and our customers delayed some of their major capital investment projects.
-Customers are beginning to invest in maintenance and small projects and this shift in market sentiment has had a favorable impact on our orders and backlog over recent quarters.
+Oil and gas commodity price levels have been unstable over the last several years, and our customers delayed some of their major capital investment projects.
+Our customers' decisions to continue to invest in projects in our key oil and gas and petrochemical markets have been influenced somewhat by the stabilization of commodity prices and the increased global demand for cleaner burning fuels.
+We believe this change in market sentiment over recent quarters had a favorable impact on our orders and backlog.
+Specific to natural gas, the business was awarded a substantial contract in January 2020 that will support the integrated electrical distribution requirements for a large industrial complex being built in the United States.
+This specific project will take over three years to design, manufacture, integrate, test and ship.

-Our operating results have been impacted by factors such as the timing of new order awards, customer approval of final engineering and design specifications and delays in customer construction schedules, all of which have had a negative impact on the timing of project execution.
+Our operating results have been impacted by factors such as the timing of new order awards, customer approval of final engineering and design specifications and delays in customer construction schedules, all of which contribute to short-term earnings variability and the timing of project execution.
 Our operating results also have been, and could continue to be, impacted by the timing and resolution of change orders, project close-out and resolution of potential contract claims and liquidated damages, all of which could improve or deteriorate gross margins during the period in which these items are resolved with our customers.
 These factors may result in periods of underutilization of our resources and facilities and negatively impact our ability to cover our fixed costs.
-We continue to assess our cost structure, operating performance and service offerings as the oil, gas and petrochemical markets remain challenging and uncertain.
-In Fiscal 2018, we experienced an increase in new orders which has continued into the first quarter of 2019.
-This improvement in orders has led to improvement in revenues and operating results that we anticipate will continue into Fiscal 2019.
-We continue to focus on maintaining our cash position, improving efficiencies in production and investing in future business opportunities.

-Our increase in project volume typically requires cash to fund operations, but we believe that our strong working capital position and available cash and short-term investments should be sufficient to finance future operating activities, research and development initiatives, capital improvements and debt repayments for the foreseeable future.
-We continue to monitor the factors that drive our markets and will continue to strive to maintain our leadership and competitive advantage in the markets we serve while aligning our cost structures with market conditions.
+The increased orders in Fiscal 2018 and 2019 have led to improvement in revenues and operating results that we anticipate will continue throughout Fiscal 2020.
+We continue to focus on maintaining our cash position, improving efficiencies in production and investing in future business opportunities and research and development.
+We also continue to monitor the factors that drive our markets and will continue to strive to maintain our leadership and competitive advantage in the markets we serve while aligning our cost structure with market conditions.